creatorKoo/bitwarden-iterm-helper/README.md

 * [iTerm2](https://iterm2.com/)
 * [bitwarden-cli](https://github.com/bitwarden/cli)
-    * if your brew user
+    * if you have brew
         ```
         $ brew install bitwarden-cli
         ```
 * [jq](https://stedolan.github.io/jq/)
-    * if your brew user
+    * if you have brew
         ```
         $ brew install jq
         ```